Sayuki0x/vex-chat/README.md

 After installation completes, you can run with the command `vex-chat` I host an example server at `vex.extrahash.org` that is open for public registration.

+## attributions

+Some of the sounds in this project were created by David McKee (ViRiX) soundcloud.com/virix